djkepa/custom-react-hooks/README.md

 yarn add @custom-react-hooks/all
 ```

-Certainly!
-Here's a detailed feature description for the `useEventListener` hook based on the provided information:

 ## Features

 - **Effortless Event Handling:** Streamlines the process of adding and removing event listeners in React components, making it easier to handle user interactions and other events.